Staying Covid Safe

 - Where can I get a free COVID-19 test?

-- Where can I get a second booster shot?
+- Where can my baby get a COVID vaccine?

 - What can I do to protect my ‘ohana from the Omicron variant?